 Violation of Property Rules

 It goes without saying that when a tenant signs a rental lease, they agree to abide by the rules and regulations mentioned in the agreement for as long as they are using the property.
 So, if they breach the terms of the lease they have signed, landlords reserve the right to take proper action against them, including filing a case for eviction and terminating the rental agreement.
-Ethically speaking, landlords are advised to issue a notice that asks the tenants to quit before signing an eviction – otherwise, landlords can knock the court’s door and seek justice.
-Some common causes of lease violation that count as situations when a landlord can rightfully evict a tenant are:

-- Subletting: All adult tenants using the rental property should be registered as tenants, or the landlord should be aware of every individual using their property.
-Subletting is an act of using someone’s property without their consent, and it is quite common to see tenants bringing another rent participants to share the rent charges.
+All adult tenants using the rental property should be registered as tenants, or the landlord should be aware of every individual using their property.
+Subletting is an act of using someone’s property without their consent, and it is quite common to see tenants bringing other rent participants to share the rent charges.
 However, there’s no harm in doing so, but the landlord should agree to it.
 In cases where homeowners discover unregistered/unlisted people living in the unit, they can file for lease termination.

-- Breaching Pet Policy: Just like tenants are not allowed to bring a human being into the landlord’s property without their consent, they cannot bring in a pet – especially when the property owner has strict policies for bringing pets into their rental unit.
+Just like tenants are not allowed to bring a human being into the landlord’s property without their consent, they cannot bring in a pet – especially when the property owner has strict policies for bringing pets into their rental unit.
 If a tenant surprises the landlord with a pet in a no-pet policy, they shouldn’t be surprised to receive an eviction notice at all.

 Tenants often think that their rental agreement will save the day – it is true in some cases where the agreement is thoroughly drafted.
-While in other cases, rental lease often falls short by not providing enough evidence to reverse the termination.
+While in other cases, a rental lease often falls short by not providing enough evidence to reverse the termination.
 To avoid these common causes of property disputes, renters are advised to read the whole agreement carefully.

 Illegal Use of Property